 Known for unique colors in hibiscus breeding, this team produces cool-season perennial forage grasses that are resilient to climate change in the Southern Great Plains.

-Strategies to conserve soil and water, promote water use efficiency, and protect soil and water quality
+Develop and evaluate climate-resilient, regenerative agricultural strategies to conserve soil and water, enhance crop water productivity, and protect soil and water quality in diverse agroecosystems.

 Grazing Ecology & Management